 Life is good, don’t you think?
 For me right now, life’s a travel adventure and an experiment in creating a mobile, productive, satisfying lifestyle.
 I’m a writer, a former high-school teacher, an amateur photographer, a global nomad, and a grandmother with a mailing address in Southern California.

 For the last several years, my most loyal companion has been my 2009 Prius, White Lightning.
-She takes me on road-trips and to house-sitting opportunities in places that appeal to me like art-filled Santa Fe, NM; charming Corvallis, OR; huge Los Angeles, CA; intellectual Boulder, CO; and delightful Vashon Island, WA.
-I love the freedom, flexibility, and gas economy White Lightning provides, and if there’s wifi available, I find I can write and work on projects almost anywhere.
+She takes me on road-trips and to house-sitting opportunities in places that appeal to me.
+For example, I’ve house-sat in arty Santa Fe, NM; charming Corvallis, OR; huge Los Angeles, CA; intellectual Boulder, CO; delightful Vashon Island, WA; and mountain-framed Crestone, CO.
+I love the freedom, flexibility, and gas economy White Lightning provides, and if there’s wifi available, I can write, photograph, and work on projects almost anywhere.

-In my blog here, I post occasional pieces and photo essays about places and people; art that inspires me; books I (or kids I know) read; road trips and house-sitting; challenges and solutions I’ve found as a writer—generally, I write about things that make my heart soar (or sore).
-You’re welcome to follow me by putting your email in the box on the right so you’ll be notified when I make a new post.
+In my blog here, I post occasional pieces and photo essays about places and people; art that inspires me; books I (or kids I know) read; road trips; challenges and solutions I’ve found as a writer, and more.
+Generally, I write about things that amuse me, puzzle me, or make my heart soar (or sore).
+You’re welcome to follow me by entering your email address in the box on the right so you’ll be notified when I make a new post.
 Of course, you can unsubscribe at any time, and FYI, I’m not informed about who subscribes.
 Because of spam, my settings don’t allow comments, so if you want to reach me, please use the Contact form.

-My most exciting project right now is my book-in-process—a middle-grades/’tween novel about the flukey adventures of two kids on the famous Camino de Santiago pilgrimage in northern Spain.
-That 500-mile hike, taken with their home-schooling mom, teaches them far more than they ever imagined.
-It gets especially complicated for eleven-year-old Jamie when he secretly promises two Goth-looking European guys to deliver a lumpy envelope, unopened, to a jewelry store on a street near the Santiago de Compostela Cathedral.
-That’s the final destination of Camino pilgrims.
+My most exciting project right now is my next book-in-process, Walk, Sweat, & Wonder: Jamie Bacon’s Secret Mission on the Ancient Camino of Spain.
+It’s a middle-grades (age 8-13) mystery about the adventures of two kids, who are home-schooled by their mom, on the famous Camino de Santiago pilgrimage.
+That 500-mile hike gets complicated for eleven-year-old Jamie, the main character, when he promises two European guys to deliver a lumpy envelope, unopened, in Santiago de Compostela.
+That’s the destination of Camino pilgrims.
 Jamie has no clue what he’s carrying, yet he’s determined to keep his promise, until ….

-Now, the book is completed and I’m in the process of finding an agent or publisher for Walk, Sweat, Wonder.
-I can hardly wait until it’s available for kids (of all ages) who love adventure and surprises and travel.
+Now that it’s completed, I’m on to the next segment of a book’s pilgrimage: finding an agent or publisher for Walk, Sweat, & Wonder.
+I can hardly wait until it’s available for kids of all ages who love adventure, surprise, and travel.